$ PlainPropertyTax

 Counties

-The average Massachusetts homeowner pays $5,388 a year in property tax, an effective rate of 1.03%, the #17 highest burden of 51 U.S. states.
+Massachusetts homeowners pay a median of $5,992 a year in property tax, an effective rate of 1.07%, the 17th-highest burden of 51 U.S. jurisdictions (50 states and DC).

 This page is for informational purposes only and is not tax, legal, or financial advice.
-Figures describe median homeowner households reported to the Census Bureau, individual bills can differ based on assessed value, exemptions, special districts, and local overlays.
-Always confirm current rates with your county assessor or a qualified professional before making decisions that rely on these numbers.
+Figures describe median homeowner households reported to the Census Bureau.
+Individual bills can differ with assessed value, exemptions, special districts, and local overlays.
+Confirm current rates with your county assessor or a qualified professional before making a decision.

 State Average vs National Average